PubInv/general-purpose-alarm-device/README.md

 3. Improvements in the API.
 4. A display screen which allows a short message to be displayed.
 5. One or more buttons of controls which allows the GPAD to be silenced to avoid "alarm fatigue".
-6. A simple JST connector to suport an SPI interface.
+6. A simple JST connector to support an SPI interface.

 ## Phase III